pixelant/oracle_dam/Documentation/Index.rst

 ----

-Select and import assets from the Oracle Content and Experience (OCE) Digital Asset Management (DAM) in TYPO3.
+Select and import assets from Oracle Content Management (OCM) Digital Asset Management (DAM) in TYPO3.

 ----